-Except for vdW sampling, for the KMC simulations the different conformational isomers form a single state, which speeds up the calculations.
-If you prefer to treat each conformational isomer as a single state, you should run the rxn_network.sh script again (or RXN_NETWORK.sh for the high level), using the argument allstates, and solve the kinetics again.
-The following three scripts should be run to take all low-level conformational isomers into account in the KMC simulations:
+Except for vdW sampling, in the KMC simulations the different conformational isomers form a single state, which speeds up the calculations.
+If you prefer to treat each conformational isomer as a single state or rerun the kinetics at a different temperature or energy, you can use kinetics.sh script as detailed below.
+For vdW sampling, the allstates option is enforced when running llcalcs.sh.